rtayek/tfjava/README.md

 #

-just starting this, so thereis nothiing else hereyet. it may be a better idea to fork the exanoles, clone the data repo, and just change the oath to rge files.
+just starting this, so thereis nothiing else hereyet. it may be a better idea to fork the exanoles, clone the data repo, and just change the path to rge files.